Zayd ibn Thabit: Compilation of the Qur'an

 which performed this task (the number of people in this committee in some sources are around 25 whereas in some they number to 75).
 Zayd finally accepted the task and, according to him, "started locating the Quranic material and collecting it from parchments, scapula, leafstalks of date palms and from the memories of men (who knew it by heart)".

 When Zayd had completed his task, he left the prepared suhuf (sheets) with Abu Bakr.
 The suhuf had received ijma (approval) by almost all of the companions of Muhammad including Umar and Ali.
 There was no objection on the authenticity of the suhuf.
 Later on, before Abu Bakr's death, Abu Bakr left the suhuf with Umar who in turn left it with his daughter Hafsa.
 Hafsa, Umm Salama, and Aisha were wives of Muhammad who memorized the Qur'an.

 Zayd ibn Thabit thus became one of the foremost authorities on the Quran, he was appointed the judge of Medina.
 Umar ibn al-Khattab once addressed the Muslims and said: "O people, whoever wants to ask about the Quran, let him go to Zayd ibn Thabit."

 During the time of Caliph Uthman, by which time Islam had spread far and wide, differences in reading the Quran in different dialects of Arabic language became obvious.
 A group of companions, headed by Hudhayfah ibn al-Yaman, who was then stationed in Iraq, came to Uthman and urged him to "save the Muslim ummah before they differ about the Quran".

 Uthman obtained the manuscript of the Quran from Hafsah and again summoned the leading authority, Zayd ibn Thabit, and some other companions to make copies of it.
 Zayd was put in charge of the task.
 The style of Arabic dialect used was that of the Quraish tribe.
 Hence, this style was emphasized above all others.

 Zayd and other companions including Ubayy ibn Ka'b prepared five copies.
 One of these was sent to every Muslim province with the order that all other Quranic materials, whether fragmentary or complete copies, be burnt.
-When standard copies were made and were widely available to the Muslim community everywhere, then all other material was burnt voluntarily by Muslim communities themselves.
+When standard copies were made and were widely available to the Muslim community everywhere, then all other material was burnt voluntarily by Muslim communities themselves, with only few exceptions.
 This was important to eliminate variations or differences in the dialect from the standard text of the Quran.
 The Caliph Uthman kept a copy for himself and returned the original manuscript to Hafsah.